RhinoW/exe-kiteboarders.co.uk/content/code-of-conduct.md

 * Be sure that you can handle the prevailing weather conditions and know the forecast.
 * Select the correct kite size for the conditions and forecast.
 If you don’t have an appropriately sized kite, don’t take a risk with the wrong size.
+* Never tether yourself to a fixed object prior to flying a power kite.
 * Ensure you fully understand the tidal currents and how they might affect the riding area.
 The currents off [Exmouth seafront](/spot-guide/seafront) can be more like a fast flowing river and are potentially dangerous.
 * Kite with a buddy or, if that is not possible, tell someone where you are and when you will be back.
 * Select a safe launch site.
 Find out about and observe local rules and restrictions.
 Treat other stakeholders in the places we fly with respect.